Primes and absolutely or non-absolutely irreducible elements in atomic domains: Introduction

 This gives us three kinds of elements that may or may not exist in a given domain: \begin{enumerate} \item Primes \item Absolutely irreducibles that are not prime \item Irreducibles that are not absolutely irreducible \end{enumerate} --- and, therefore, eight logically possible combinations of existence or non-existence of each kind of element.

 Monoid examples for all eight scenarios are easy to find, compared to examples in integral domains.
-For instance, Baginski and Kravitz~\cite{BaKr2010:HFKR} provide examples of non-factorial monoids whose irreducibles are all absolutely irreducible.
+For instance, Baginski and Kravitz~\cite{BaKr2010:HFKR} provide examples of non-factorial monoids whose irreducibles are all absolutely irreducible, but not prime.